Free Pick Up - National Newspapers

 -

-For copies claimed on a net basis:Returned/damaged copies
+For copies claimed on a net basis:Returned/damaged copies and net distribution

 -